 Our board of directors has adopted a code of ethics to provide principles for the purpose of promoting:

-the prompt internal reporting of violations of our code of ethics; and
+- the prompt internal reporting of violations of our code of ethics;

 Our code of ethics applies to our chief executive officer and other senior financial officers performing similar functions as these individuals are responsible for our financial management and satisfying our reporting requirements to securities commissions, stock exchanges and shareholders as well as reporting to our board of directors.
 In our code of ethics these individuals are referred to as “you”.